Small Texas border town is route to US for migrant children - WTMJ

 From there, they head to a nearby parking lot and get into buses, vans and SUVs.
 Unaccompanied children are supposed to be held by CBP no more than 72 hours, but they are often held longer because U.S. Health and Human Services lacks space.
 Health and Human Services is housing children at the Dallas Convention Center and said it will open emergency facilities at venues or military bases in San Antonio, El Paso, San Diego and elsewhere.

-The Biden administration expels nearly all single adults without an opportunity to seek asylum under pandemic-related powers declared under a public health law.
-But six of 10 people in migrant families encountered by authorities in February were allowed to stay in the U.S. to seek asylum.
-Authorities say family expulsions have been limited by Mexico’s reluctance to accept some of them, particularly from the Rio Grande Valley, the busiest corridor for illegal crossings.
+It’s not unusual to see increases in migrants crossing the border in the spring and summer, and the Border Patrol has faced similar situations in the past.
+But the official said the large numbers of teens and children and the space limitations resulting from the pandemic have made this year especially difficult.

+“The reason this is much different this year than it has been in previous years is one, we are faced with some unique challenges,” he said.

-In 2019, Central American migrants favored a nearby area to cross, but a wall built during Donald Trump’s presidency has pushed them closer to Roma, where the channel is relatively narrow but the current is brisk.
+In 2019, Central American migrants favored crossing in a nearby area in the Rio Grande Valley, which is the busiest corridor for illegal crossings, but a wall built during Donald Trump’s presidency has pushed them closer to Roma, where the channel is relatively narrow but the current is brisk.

 A 17-year-old from El Salvador said he left home recently because he felt threatened by gangs and believes Biden is sympathetic to migrants.
 Asked how he knew of Biden’s positions, he said, “people who talk.”